Unlocking Your Best Self: A Journey Back to Your Inner Child

 - Victoria Austin

-As adults, we might often attempt to relive the childhoods we never got to experience.
-Even though it can be difficult, reflecting on your childhood and how it has shaped your views of life can improve your ability to shape your life as it is now.
+As adults, we often attempt to relive the childhoods we never got to experience.
+Reflecting on your childhood and how it has shaped your views of life can improve your ability to shape your life as it is now.
+This journey into our past can be both enlightening and healing.

 When I’ve experienced heightened anxiety or depression in the last few years, I’ve found myself going back to the outlets that allowed me to manage my emotions as a kid.
 I journal often, especially when I am stressed and don't want to speak with anyone about my personal issues.
 Creating art allows me to express myself creatively in ways that words couldn’t.
 I revisit my favorite music that I haven’t listened to in a while.
 Reminding myself of what made me happy and enthusiastic for life as a child helps bring me to a place of healing during dark times.